MaikelChan/tsChip8/README.md

 - Full Chip8 and SuperChip compatibility.
 - Settings that allow to simulate wrong behaviours in order to execute problematic games.
 - Four rendering modes that can be switched at any time:
-    1. WebGL: The game is shown in some kind of led screen in a virtual 3D environment, that features some realtime lighting and a screen refresh rate shader effect.
+    1. WebGL-LED: The game is shown in some kind of led screen in a virtual 3D environment, that features some realtime lighting and a screen refresh rate shader effect.
 Because why not!
     2. WebGL-Voxel: Similar to the WebGL renderer but the screen is rendered with GPU instanced voxels.
     3. Canvas: The game will be rendered into a 2D canvas.
     4. ASCII: The game will be rendered with text characters.
 Easy to implement since the Chip8 and SuperChip are monochrome.